 Yes.
 The flight originates in an EU member country.
 (Even if you were flying on a non-European carrier, it would still apply, because the flight originates in an EU member country.)

 Despite Brexit, Britain remains part of the European regulatory framework.
 EC 261 will continue to apply.
+UK legislators wrote it into law in 2020 and remains in effect now.

 The regulation does not explicitly address code-shares.
 However, the preamble states that the obligations created by the regulation “should rest with the operating air carrier who performs or intends to perform a flight, whether with owned aircraft, under dry or wet lease, or on any other basis.”
 (The regulation defines an “operating carrier” as “… an air carrier that performs or intends to perform a flight under a contract with a passenger or on behalf of another person, legal or natural, having a contract with that passenger.”)